CSCfi/annif-utils/VirtualBox.md

 If cPouta and Rahti environment at CSC is not familiar to explore Annif, you can use Oracle VM VirtualBox which is a free and  open source software for virtualization.
 The software  has to be installed on your work station in order to explore capabilities of Annif.
 More information about the VirtualBox can be found [here](https://www.virtualbox.org/manual/ch01.html).

-The  VirtualBox image for Annif was built on ubuntu (64 bit) operating system and  can be downloaded from  from CSC's object storage system, called Allas.
-It  is a ~9GB zip file so it can take a while to download.
+The  VirtualBox image for Annif was built on ubuntu (64 bit) operating system and  can be downloaded from  from CSC's Alla object storage system.
+The image is a ~9GB zip file at the moment and can therefore take a while to download.

 The following are minimum instructions to get started with Annif VirtualBox: